gustavomazzoni/photo-mosaic/README.md

   /color/<hex>   serves an SVG mosaic tile for color <hex>.  e.g., /color/0e4daa

 The tile size should be configurable via the code constants in js/mosaic.js.
-The project skeleton is already set up to include those constants in both the mosaic client and the mosaic server.
 The default size is 16x16.

 ### Requirements:
- - Submit this as production-quality code for review; i.e.,
-   - write effective comments;
-   - make the code modular;
+ - Make the code modular;
-   - make the code testable;
+ - Make the code testable;
- - Avoid using JS libraries (e.g., jQuery, Modernizr, React) as browser APIs are sufficient for the exercise and we're not testing for familiarity with any particular tools;
+ - Not use JS libraries (e.g., jQuery, Modernizr, React) as browser APIs are sufficient for the project;
  - Use HTML5 features where appropriate;
- - Allocate about 3 hours to do the task.

-### Optional:
- - edit /etc/hosts;
- - use any HTML5 feature supported by current Chrome (e.g., Promise, Worker);
- - be as creative as you like with the submission UI (file input, drag & drop, etc); however, it is not the focus of the task, a minimal UI is fine.

 ## Solution